Japan » Akita (AIU) » Introduction to Akita

 The Oregon University System International Programs are cooperative programs to which all students in public universities in Oregon and select private partner universities have access.
 The programs are predominately reciprocal exchanges that not only send students abroad, but also bring students to Oregon campuses.
 It is through these direct relationships that students and faculty connect with partner institutions abroad and bring diversity to Oregon universities.

 Project Based Learning Program on Resilient Rural Communities

 Program in Oregon and Akita Prefecture, Japan

-Because of the grant funding which covers airfare, lodging and transportation for this project, it is extremely affordable.
-Students are required to take a spring term course, “Introduction to Japanese Culture and Society”, at OSU prior to the start of the program.
+Because of grant funding which helps cover program costs, this is a very affordable program.
 As this is a pilot program developed by OSU faculty, it is currently open only to Oregon State University students; in future years, students from all OUS institutions will be welcome to participate.
 Please click on this link for more information about the program.